-You’ll only get results for potential guest post opportunities on sites that are related to marketing, checking the anchor texts and title tags should prove that.
+You’ll only get results for potential guest post opportunities on sites related to marketing.
+Checking the anchor texts and title tags should prove that.

-Consider that you could get hundreds of potential leads with this single footprint.
-If you find a few other good ones, you’ll be set for a while.
+Just by using a single footprint, you could potentially snag hundreds of potential leads; if you find a few more good ones, you’ll be all set for a while.

-Pretend that Mike was researching a post for the nutrition case study site that was all about grass beef options for Canadians.
+Pretend that a food marketer named Mike was researching a post for the nutrition case study site about grass beef options for Canadians.

-and get a bunch of results that would help him put together the post.
+He’d then get a bunch of results that would help him create the post.

-You could use this search operator to search for domains with any tld.
+You could use this search operator to search for domains with any top-level domain.

-4. Have 2 things on your mind?
-Find either of them with – “OR”
+4. Have Two Things on Your Mind?
+Find Either of Them With – “OR”

-For example, if you were looking for guest posts, you might use the search string we just looked at in the previous section.
+Take guest posts, for instance.
+You might use the search string I discussed in the previous section.

-But, what if you write about multiple topics.
+What if you write about multiple topics, though?
 If they’re closely related, like SEO and link building, you can probably just type those words after and have no big problems, like this:

 inurl:submit inurl:guest inurl:post SEO link building

-That’s where the “OR” operator comes in, also known as the boolean operator.
+That’s where the “OR” Google search operator, also called the boolean operator, comes in.

 apples OR oranges

-Google will return any page that has either “apples” on it or “oranges” on it.
-A page doesn’t need to be related to both to show up.
+Google returns any page that has either “apples” on it or “oranges” on it.
+The page doesn’t need to be related to both to show up.

 You can also write it as:

-The vertical line means the exact same thing as “OR.: As a quick note, the “OR” has to be capitalized, or Google will just recognize it as the normal word and consider it part of the phrase that you’re searching for.
+The vertical line means the same thing as “OR.: As a quick note, you must capitalize the “OR”, or Google recognizes it as the normal word and considers it part of the phrase you’re searching for.

 Back to our example.
-If you have 2 only somewhat related or unrelated topics, you can use the boolean operator.
-Either of these 2 statements work:
+If you have two only somewhat related or unrelated topics, you can use the boolean operator.
+Either of these two statements work:

 inurl:”submit guest post” “content marketing” OR SEO